New Savannah Bluff Lock and Dam

-New Savannah Bluff Lock and Dam is a dam with inactive lock at the site of the dead town of New Savannah, Georgia on the Savannah River south of Augusta, Georgia.
+New Savannah Bluff Lock and Dam is a dam with inactive lock at the site of the town of New Savannah, Georgia on the Savannah River south of Augusta, Georgia.

 Purpose

 The dam was constructed by the Army Corps of Engineers for commercial navigation purposes to serve the city of Augusta, located approximately 13 mi upstream.
 It does not serve a hydroelectric power generation or flood control function.

 History

 Located at river mile 187.4, the lock and dam was authorized by the 1930 and 1935 Rivers and Harbors Acts to facilitate commercial navigation on the upper reaches of the Savannah River.
 The structure was completed in 1937.
 The last commercial shipping to use the lock ceased in 1979 and the structure and upstream channel fell into disuse.
 In 1999 the Corps of Engineers proposed demolishing and removing the dam, but local outcry over the resulting impact to users of the impounded pool resulted in the United States Congress declaring in 2000 that the dam would be repaired and then turned over to a local government to be maintained, however the work never received funding.

 The Water Infrastructure Improvements for the Nation Act (the WIIN Act), deauthorized the lock and dam and directed the Army Corps to construct fish passage across the existing dam while maintaining the impoundment of water.
 The deepening of the Savannah River to allow Neopanamax-sized ships reach the Port of Savannah caused saltwater to damage spawning grounds of the endangered shortnose sturgeon near the mouth of the river.
 Allowing fish passage upriver of the New Savannah Bluff dam to historic spawning grounds was identified as a mitigation to this damage.
 As of June 2018, the Army Corps presented five alternatives to allow fish passage and expects to select a plan in 2019 and begin construction in 2021.